joshbrew/robo-animator/README.md

 HOW TO USE
-- Install Blender, make a simple animation with bones
+- Install Blender, make a simple keyframe animation with bones
 - With PyQt5 on the computer running the app, and Flask on the Pi installed.

 - Run Testrun_server.py on the Pi